Sony Direct PS5 restock confirmed for today — time and how to get yours

-Over the weekend, Sony Direct began sending out invitations ahead of its next PS5 restock.
-This invite-only drop is scheduled to take place today (January 24) from 2 p.m.
+The most recent Sony Direct PS5 restock was held yesterday, but the retailer is already geared up for another drop.
+A second Sony Direct PS5 restock in as many days has been confirmed for today (January 25).

+This invite-only drop will kick off at 2 p.m.
+ET and run until supplies last.
+As is now standard, you'll need a unique email link if you want to participate in this restock.
+There's a slim chance those without an invite will be offered the opportunity to purchase a console at around 5 p.m.
 ET.
-As is now standard, it will run until 7 p.m.
-ET or while supplies last.

-You'll need a unique email link to participate in this restock, and by now the majority of invites should have been sent out.
-If you're not already signed up, see below for details on how to get yourself registered in order to score an invitation for future Sony Direct restocks.

-There is a possibility those without an invitation will have a chance to purchase a console at around 5 p.m.
-ET, but this isn't guaranteed and there hasn't been a public restock during the last handful of Sony Direct drops.
-If an open drop does happen, you'll be able to get the PS5 for $499 via this link or the PS5 Digital for $399 via this link.
+However, this isn't guaranteed and there hasn't been a public restock during the last several Sony Direct drops.
+If an open restock does happen, you'll be able to get the PS5 for $499 via this link or the PS5 Digital for $399 via this link.
+Your best bet is still scoring an invitation for future restocks, registration is still open and it takes just seconds to get signed up.

 Sony Direct PS5 restock (check stock)